awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

                   # other pods
               end

       #.
-Install dependencies by runnng the following:
+Install dependencies by running the following:

          .. code-block:: none